Beginning next May, children of all ages will be joining forces to kick-start an extraordinary 12 month fundraising campaign.

-Schools all over the UK will be joining forces to take part in the biggest single fundraising event of its kind ever held, kickstarting an extraordinary campaign to raise £millions to help protect our planet's natural environment and the amazing wildlife that depend on it.
+Schools all over the UK will be joining forces to take part in an extraordinary campaign, aiming to raise £millions to help protect our planet's natural environment and the amazing wildlife that depend on it.

-Back in May 2017, 100 primary schools from all over the UK took part in a mass sponsored Walk for Wildlife.
-Over 25,000 children took part, all walking at the same time, at schools and other venues around the country, helping to raise money for their favourite animal charities.
+Back in May 2017, 100 primary schools from all over the UK took part in a mass sponsored Walk for the Wild.
+Over 25,000 children took part, all walking at the same time, at schools and other venues around the country, helping to raise money for their favourite animal & nature charities.
 We set out to prove that when children get together and campaign for something they feel strongly about, great things can happen.

 From just 100 schools, over £75,000 was raised for 38 different wildlife charities, animal welfare organisations and conservation projects in the UK and around the world, setting an example of what could be achieved when everyone comes together.
 Just imagine what will be achieved next year when every school takes part!